spectre-team/DiviK-standalone-client/README.md

 ## About

-This is desktop client for Divisive IK-means algorithm for unsupervised segmentation, which can be used for efficient dataset compression, as well as for knowledge discovery.
-It has already been published and referring links have been enclosed under [references](#references) section.
+This is a desktop client for the Divisive IK-means algorithm for unsupervised segmentation, which can be used for efficient dataset compression, as well as knowledge discovery.
+It has already been published and referring links have been enclosed under the [references](#references) section.

 ## Install